dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 **Activation from a runtime store-deployed assembly**

 1. The *StartupDiagnostics* project uses [PowerShell](/powershell/scripting/powershell-scripting) to modify its *StartupDiagnostics.deps.json* file.
 PowerShell is installed by default on Windows starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.
 To obtain PowerShell on other platforms, see [Installing Windows PowerShell](/powershell/scripting/setup/installing-powershell#powershell-core).
 1. Execute the *build.ps1* script in the *RuntimeStore* folder.
-For Windows, the `dotnet store` command in the script uses the `win7-x64` [runtime identifier (RID)](/dotnet/core/rid-catalog).
+The `dotnet store` command in the script uses the `win7-x64` [runtime identifier (RID)](/dotnet/core/rid-catalog) for a hosting startup deployed to Windows.
 When providing the hosting startup for a different runtime, substitute the correct RID.
 1. Run the *deploy.ps1* script in the *deployment* folder.
 1. Run the sample app.
 1. Request the `/services` endpoint to see the app's registered services.
 Request the `/diag` endpoint to see the diagnostic information.